Dave Lowry

 David John Lowry (born February 14, 1965) is a Canadian ice hockey coach and former professional player.
-He is currently an associate coach with the Seattle Kraken of the National Hockey League (NHL).
+As of 2025 he is an assistant coach with the Calgary Flames of the National Hockey League (NHL).
 He played in the NHL from 1985 to 2004.
 Lowry's sons, Adam and Joel, were drafted by the Winnipeg Jets and the Los Angeles Kings, respectively.

 Playing career

-Born in Sudbury, Ontario and raised in Ottawa, Dave Lowry was drafted by the Vancouver Canucks in the 6th round, 110th overall, in the 1983 NHL Entry Draft.
+Born in Sudbury, Ontario and raised in Ottawa, Lowry was drafted by the Vancouver Canucks in the 6th round, 110th overall, in the 1983 NHL Entry Draft.
 He played three seasons with the London Knights of the Ontario Hockey League (OHL) before joining the Canucks for the start of the 1985–86 NHL season.
-In Vancouver, he played for three seasons with only spending part of the 1987–88 season in the minors for the Fredericton Express of the American Hockey League (AHL).
-On 29 September 1988, just prior to the start of the 1988–89 NHL season, Lowry was traded to the St. Louis Blues for Ernie Vargas.
+In Vancouver, he played for three seasons, spending part of the 1987–88 season in the minors for the Fredericton Express of the American Hockey League (AHL).
+On September 29, 1988, prior to the start of the 1988–89 NHL season, Lowry was traded to the St. Louis Blues for Ernie Vargas.

-After spending most of the 1988–89 season with the Peoria Rivermen of the International Hockey League (IHL), Lowry joined the Blues for the last 21 games of the season including ten more games in the playoffs.
+After spending most of the 1988–89 season with the Peoria Rivermen of the International Hockey League (IHL), Lowry joined the Blues for the last 21 games of the season, including ten more games in the playoffs.
 Lowry stayed with St. Louis until the end of the 1992–93 NHL season.
-Dave Lowry was never much of an offensive threat as his highest goal total was 19, which he did twice, both times with the Blues, and his highest point total was 40, which was also with the Blues.
-Before he retired, he managed to play over 1000 NHL games.
+His highest goal total was 19, which he did twice, both times with the Blues, and his highest point total was 40, which was also with the Blues.
+Before he retired, he played over 1000 NHL games.

-Dave Lowry was drafted in the expansion draft by the Florida Panthers before the 1993–94 NHL season.
-Lowry had his best years in Florida.
-Perhaps he is most famous for being on the runner up team in 1995–96.
-He would be given the nickname Mr. Playoff as he scored ten goals during the 1996 Stanley Cup Playoffs.
-After five seasons in Florida, he was traded to the San Jose Sharks near the beginning of the 1997–98 season along with a first round pick in the 1998 NHL Entry Draft (Vincent Lecavalier) for Viktor Kozlov and a fifth round pick (Jaroslav Špaček) also in the 1998 draft.
+Lowry was drafted in the expansion draft by the Florida Panthers before the 1993–94 NHL season.
+Lowry was on the Panthers' Stanley Cup finalist team in 1995–96.
+He was given the nickname Mr. Playoff as he scored ten goals during the 1996 Stanley Cup Playoffs.
+After five seasons in Florida, he was traded to the San Jose Sharks near the beginning of the 1997–98 season, along with a first-round pick in the 1998 NHL Entry Draft (Vincent Lecavalier) for Viktor Kozlov and a fifth round pick (Jaroslav Špaček) also in the 1998 draft.

-After only three seasons in San Jose, Lowry went to the Calgary Flames for the 2000–01 season where he played out his last four seasons, with the exception of a brief stint with the Saint John Flames of the AHL.
-In his last NHL season, he played only 18 games in the regular season acquiring one goal and one assist.
-In the playoffs, though, he played 10 games in Calgary's improbable Stanley Cup run of 2004 that ended in a loss to the Tampa Bay Lightning.
+After three seasons in San Jose, Lowry went to the Calgary Flames for the 2000–01 season where he played out his last four seasons, with the exception of a stint with the Saint John Flames of the AHL.
+In his last NHL season, he played 18 games in the regular season, scoring one goal and one assist.
+In the playoffs, he played 10 games in Calgary's Stanley Cup run of 2004 that ended with a loss to the Tampa Bay Lightning.